joek/cf-storm/README.md

 It allows to connect to any Cloud Foundry API endpoint, for easy administration.
-At the moment only it alllows to manage spaces and apps but we are planning to add users, organizations and services and more in the near future.
+At the moment only it alllows to manage spaces and apps but we are planning to add users, organizations, services and more in the near future.

 Tech details
 ------------

-The web console is made using Cuba microframework, Redis, Ohm (Object-hash mapping library for Redis.)
+The web console was created using Cuba microframework, Redis, Ohm (Object-hash mapping library for Redis.)
 Cutest abd Capybara for testing.

 Why Cuba?
 ---------
 The first answer that come to our minds is Why not?
-Is simple, small and we think that it fits perfectly for this project which is basically a GUI for an API.
-You can extend a Cuba app extremelly easy, and not only that, it's very fast due to its small size.
+Is simple, small and we think that it fits perfectly for this project, which is basically a GUI for an API.
+You can extend a Cuba app extremely easy, and not only that, it's very fast due to its small size.

 We like to keep things simple and as small as posible to easily maintain and improve our code, so that's why Cuba.